WHAT IS OPEN HIRING?

 How Open Hiring Works

-• Are you legally authorized to work in this country?
+• Are you legally authorised to work in the UK?

-• Can you lift up to 25lbs (50lbs for distribution center employees) and work for up to 8 hours a shift?
+• Can you work for up to 8 hours a shift?

 WHO DOES THE BODY SHOP PARTNER WITH TO SUPPORT OPEN HIRING?

-We work with regional community partners to support 30+ store locations in addition to our distribution center, and these partners help provide wrap-around support to potential candidates.
+We work with regional community partners to support over 200 locations in addition to our distribution centre, and these partners help provide wrap-around support to potential candidates.
 Services may include job readiness classes, transport assistance, one-on-one counselling, food access and shelter, legal support and financial wellbeing education, and wardrobe and hygiene products.

 “The Body Shop looks at people for who they are and not what they’ve done.
 To get a second chance gives you a reason to come to work.“